-MUS 100.
+- MUS 100.
 FUNDAMENTALS OF MUSIC.
 An introductory course in notation and music theory.
 Open to all university students.
 Does not meet general education requirements and may not be applied to a degree in music.
-1

-MUS 150, 151.
+1 - MUS 150, 151.
 MUSIC THEORY.
 Training in harmonic, melodic, and rhythmic elements of music.
 Skills development in one-, two-, and four-part writing.
 Lecture-laboratory 3 hours.
-3, 3

-MUS 152, 153.
+3, 3 - MUS 152, 153.
 MUSICIANSHIP.
 A course in the basic musicianship skills of melody, rhythm, and harmony.
 Includes sightsinging, dictation, composition, rhythmic and expressive movement, and technology skills.
 Lecture-laboratory.
 1 credit hour per semester.
-1, 1

-MUS 250, 251.
+1, 1 - MUS 250, 251.
 MUSIC THEORY.
 Continuation of MUS 150, 151.
 Chromatic harmony, harmonic analysis, and introduction of advanced theoretical concepts.
 Prerequisites: MUS, 150, 151, 152, 153.
 Lecture-laboratory 3 hours.
-3, 3

-MUS 252, 253.
+3, 3 - MUS 252, 253.
 AURAL THEORY.
 Continuation of MUS 152, 153.
 Chromatic melodies and harmony, modulations, and introduction to atonal skills.
 Prerequisites: MUS 150, 151, 152, 153.
 Lecture-laboratory 2 hours.
-1, 1

-MUS 304.
+1, 1 - MUS 304.
 COUNTERPOINT.
 16th-, 18th-, and 20th- century contrapuntal techniques and an examination of large and small contrapuntal forms.
 Prerequisites: MUS 250, 251.
-3

-MUS 307.
+3 - MUS 307.
 FORM AND ANALYSIS.
 Music structure and design, extensive analysis of homophonic forms.
 Prerequisites: MUS 250, 251, 301, 302, 350.
-3

-MUS 309.
+3 - MUS 309.
 CONDUCTING.
 A first conducting course which emphasizes basic beat patterns, cuing and dynamics.
 Instrumental and choral conducting are discussed--their commonalities and their differences.
-Prerequisites: MUS 150, 151, 152, 153.
-1
+Prerequisites: MUS 150, 151, 152, 153. - MUS 310.

-MUS 310.
 CHORAL CONDUCTING.
 Technique of the baton, score reading, interpretation, and rehearsal procedures for vocal music organizations.
 Required of all vocal majors.
 Prerequisites: MUS 250, 251, 309 or consent of instructor.
 Lecture-laboratory 3 hours.
-3

-MUS 311.
+3 - MUS 311.
 INSTRUMENTAL CONDUCTING.
 Same as MUS 310 except for instrumental organizations.
 Required of all instrumental majors.
 Prerequisites: MUS 250, 251, 309 or consent of instructor.
 Lecture-laboratory 3 hours.
-3

-MUS 350.
+3 - MUS 350.
 ORCHESTRATION.
 Ranges, sonorities, and characteristics of woodwind, strings, and percussion instruments.
 Studies of representative orchestral works of various periods.
 Original transcriptions and/or compositions for orchestral ensembles to include orchestral instruments with mixed chorus.
 Prerequisites: MUS 250, 251, 252, 253.
+3 - MUS 353.
+COMPOSITION.
+Original compositions for solo and ensemble, piano, voice, and instruments in a variety of forms and styles ranging from baroque to contemporary.
+Prerequisites: MUS 307 and consent of instructor.
 3